xumia/sonic-sairedis/README.md

 Checkout the source: `git clone https://github.com/Azure/sonic-sairedis.git` and install it yourself.

+You will also need SAI submodule: `git submodule update --init --recursive`

 Get SAI header files into /usr/include/sai.
 Put the SAI header files that you use to compile libsairedis into /usr/include/sai